 Term of office of internal elected members of the Ethical Committee is two years.
-Re-election of an internal member is possible, while the total time of consecutive terms may not exceed in total 4 years.

-As it is important to keep the continuity of work of the Ethical Committee, according to the Statute, one internal member of the Ethical Committee must be elected for a one year term and two members must be elected for a two years term.
-Internal elected members of the Ethical Committee appointed in the following years must be elected for a two years term, what means that a new Member or Members (either one or two, depending on the year of election) of the Ethical Committee will be elected every year.
+As it is important to keep the continuity of work of the Ethical Committee, according to the Statute, one internal member of the Ethical Committee shall be elected for a one year term and two member shall be elected for a two years term.
+Internal elected members of the Ethical Committee appointed in the following years shall be elected for a two years term, what means that a new Member of the Ethical Committee will be elected every year.